tobiasgiessler/oca-preparation/README.md

 - No public constructors are provided
 - Calling a private constructor results in a compilation error
   - Watch out for `new Local...()` on the exam
+- Classes are located in the package `java.time`

 ---